-As previously mentioned, various councils have had great difficulty in arriving at a rating policy that is fair, acceptable and transparent following the receipt of new valuations.
+Councils have had great difficulty in arriving at a rating policy that is fair, acceptable and transparent following the receipt of new valuations.

 Importantly, it is the need for Council to look at why it rates as it does, why certain rating categories pay more or less than others and the overall income that Council gathers from each category.
-Council must determine its preferred rating method, valuations or base amounts and then clearly set out why the rating process it is going to use for 2012-2013 is the right one for the Tweed Shire Council and by implication its ratepayers.
+Council must determine its preferred rating method, valuations or base amounts and then clearly set out why the rating process it is going to use for 2013/2014 is the right one for the Tweed Shire Council and by implication its ratepayers.

-Conclusion and Council's Proposal
+Conclusion and Councils Proposal

 Council's present rate structure is based on an ad valorem amount subject to a minimum amount.
-This system is used by approximately 62% of councils in NSW.
+This system is used by approximately 60% of councils in NSW.